nicktehrany/ZNS-Study/README.md

 From the existing data we have three devices:

 - `nvme0n1p1`, which is a 100GB namespace on a Samsung EVO 2TB SSD
-- `nvme1n1p2`, which is a 100GB namespace on an Optane SSD
+- `nvme1n1p2`, which is a 100GB partition on an Optane SSD
 - `nvme2n2`, which is a 50 zone (100GB size, ~51GB capacity) namespace on a NVMe ZNS SSD